fsolis/Small_programs/README.md

 Small_programs
 ==============

-small collections of C++, Java, C programs
+Collections of small programs and solutions to simple C/C++ and Bash Programs

+List of Programs and Solutions include: